MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 Here’s an example from this architecture:

 Traefik uses the Kubernetes provider to configure routes.
-The annotations, tls and entrypoints indicate that routes will be served over HTTPS.
-The middlewares specifies that only traffic from the Azure Application Gateway subnet is allowed.
+The `annotations`, `tls`, and `entrypoints` indicate that routes will be served over HTTPS.
+The `middlewares` specifies that only traffic from the Azure Application Gateway subnet is allowed.
 The responses will use gzip encoding if the client accepts.
 Because Traefik does TLS termination, communication with the backend services is over